 The Black-Scholes-Merton (BSM) model is a mathematical framework used to estimate the price of European-style options.
-It helps traders understand how the price of an option is affected by Time To Expiration, Implied Volatility (\(IV\)), Risk-free Rate, and the underlying’s Spot Price (\(S_{spot}\)).
+It helps traders understand how the price of an option is affected by Time to Expiration, Implied Volatility (\(IV\)), Risk-free Rate, and the underlying’s Spot Price (\(S_{spot}\)).
 One of its key assumptions is that prices follow a normal distribution, meaning most price changes are small and extreme changes are rare.

 A call option price under BSM is:1